catalyst/cca_taxonomy_manager/README.md

 * merge multiple terms to a single term
 * move term to a different vocabulary

+Currently assumes use in the context of Islandora (https://islandora.ca).

 ## Requirements

 This module is a Drupal feature, and requires: